 If you’re leading a group of people, you can attest to the fact that vision must be stated over and over.
-It’s been said that “vision leaks,” and “doesn’t stick.”
+It’s been said that “vision leaks” and “doesn’t stick.”
 For an organization to flourish, the vision must be attainable and understood.
 Everyone should know the “why” behind their part in the work.

 Complexity can be a vision killer.
-What started as your main mission becomes overwhelmed with extra stuff.
+What started as your main mission can become overwhelmed with extra stuff.
 You began with a focus on one thing, but soon started juggling two, three, then twenty-five balls.

 Pray for a clear and concise vision – and a way to make it simple and powerful.
-As Howard Hendricks said, “if it’s a mist in the pulpit, it’s a fog in the pew.”
+As Howard Hendricks said, “If it’s a mist in the pulpit, it’s a fog in the pew.”

 A clear vision must be discovered and a complex vision must be simplified.

-Share stories of how the vision is working, changing lives and setting new directions.
-Invite people into the vision by systematically sharing it in writing, stories, videos and conversation.
+Share stories of how the vision is working, changing lives, and setting new directions.
+Invite people into the vision by systematically sharing it in writing, stories, videos, and conversation.
 Equip your leadership teams to carry out the vision in their areas.
-What gets celebrated, gets repeated.
-Celebrate the ways you see the vision being lived out.
+Celebrate the ways you see the vision being lived out – what gets celebrated, gets repeated.

 I write with church leaders in mind and I would be honored to have you join me by subscribing to the blog.
 You can take a look at the top posts here.
 The posts are categorized: pastors, worship leaders, student ministry and kids ministry.
-In case we’re just meeting, here’s little about my life.
+In case we’re just meeting, here’s a little about my life.